 Securing the box

 Before you seal the box, make sure that the padding surrounds the cookies on all four sides of the box.
-Also make sure that the combined padding and cookies completely fill the box without overfilling it.
+Also make sure that the combined padding and cookies completely fills the box without over filling it.
 The top padding should come directly to the top of the open box without interfering with the box closing.
 The top flaps of the box should close easily without having to be pushed down or pushing in to the box.
-If you have to force the box closed, it will crush your cookies.
-If the box is not full enough, the cookies will shift while in shipment.
+If you have to force the box closed it will put a crushing pressure on your cookies.
+If the box is not full enough the cookies will shift while in shipment.
 Make sure that the top of the box is well secured by strong tape and that the box is clearly marked as fragile before shipment.